-Assets Control Regulations, 31 CFR part 515 ("CACR"), the Sudanese Sanctions Regulations, 31 CFR part 538 (the "SSR"), the Libyan Sanctions Regulations, 31 CFR part 550 (the "LSR"), and the Iranian Transactions Regulations, 31 CFR part 560 (the "TIR"), to implement the TSRA as required.
-The Department of Treasury's Office of Foreign Assets Control ("OFAC") has endeavored to implement the TSRA in a way that is consistent ("OFAC") has endeavored to implement the TSRA in a way that is consistent with both the statutory language and the intent of its drafters and in a manner that also provides exporters with an efficient and expedited process for engaging in authorized exports of agricultural commodities, medicine, and medical devices.
-Following this approach, OFAC is applying the licensing noredures required by section licensing procedures required by section 906 of the TSRA to all exports and reexports of agricultural commodities, medicine, and medical devices to Sudan, Libya, and Iran that are within the current scope of OFAC's licensing jurisdiction.
-Similarly, OFAC is cover exports to the governments of Sudan, Libya, and Iran, any entities in these countries, and individuals in these countries, are well as to persons in third countries purchasing specifically for countries, as well as to persons in third countries purchasing specifically for resale to any of the foregoing.
-Cuban Assets Control Regulations.
-This rule implements the TSRA with respect to the Cuban Assets Control Regulations, 31 CFR part 515 (the "CACR"), in the following ways: With respect to exports from the United States to Cuba, \$515.533 of the CACR already provides a general license for transactions incident to exportations that are licensed or otherwise for transactions includent to exportations in that are licensed or otherwise suthorized by the Department of Commerce.
-As was the case prior to enactment of the TSRA, exporters seeking to export items from the United States to Cuba should seek suthorization fease the Constant Dermandschold from the Commerce Department, which from the Commerce Department, wh is also amending its regulations to implement the TSRA.
-OFAC is amending § 515.533 to clarify that reexports of U.S.-origin items by persons subject to U.S. jurisdiction are also covered by this general license.
-Thus, overseas persons subject to U.S. jurisdiction that wish to reexport U.S. origin items to Cuba are authorized to do so provided the reexport is licensed or otherwise authorized by the Commerce
+These regulations amend the Cuban Assets Control Regulations, 31 CFR part 515 ("CACR"), the Sudanese Sanctions Regulations, 31 CFR part 538 (the "SSR"), the Libyan Sanctions Regulations, 31 CFR part 550 (the "LSR"), and the Iranian Transactions Regulations, 31 CFR part 550 (the "TR"), to implement the TSRA as required.
+The Department of Treasury's Office of Foreign Assets Control ("OFAC") has endeavored to implement the TSRA in a way that is consistent the TSRA in a way that is consistent with both the statutory language and the intent of its drafters and in a manner that also provides exporters with an that also provides exportes with an efficient and expedited process for engaging in authorized exports of agricultural commodities, medicine, and medical devices.
+Following this approach, OFAC is applying the licensing procedures required by section 906 of the TSRA to all exports and reexports of agricultural commodities, medicine, and medical devices to Sudan, Libya, and Iran that are within the current scope of CRAC's licensing jurisdiction.
+Similarly, OFAC is applying this licensing procedure to cover exports to the governments of Sudan, Libya, and Iran, any entities in these countries, and individuals in these these countries, and individuals in these countries, as well as to persons in third countries purchasing specifically for resale to any of the foregoing.
+Cubon Assets Control Regulations.
+This rule implements the TSRA with respect to the Cuban Assets Control Regulations, 31 CFR part 515 (the "CACR"), in the following ways: With respect to exports from the United States to Cuba, §515.533 of the CACR already provides a general license for transactions incident to exportations that are licensed or otherwise that are licensed or otherwise that are incensed or otherwise authorized by the Department of Commerce.
+As was the case prior to enactment of the TSRA, exporters seeking to export items from the United States to Cuba should seek authorization from the Commerce Department, which from the Commerce Department, which is also amending its regulations to implement the TSRA.
+OFAC is amending §515.533 to clarify that reexports of U.S.-origin items by persons subject to U.S. jurisdiction are also covered by this general license.
+Thus, overseas persons subject to U.S. jurisdiction that wish to reexport U.S.-origin items to Cuba are authorized to do so provided the reexport is licensed or otherwise authorized by the Commerce authorized by the Commerce

-Department.
 OFAC is also amending § 515.533 to clarify the general restrictions on financing sales of licensed items to Cuba and to implement the special financing restrictions with respect to licensed agricultural sales to Cuba contained in Section 908(b) of the TSRA.
 The new language slightly expands the payment and financing terms that may be used in agricultural sales to Cuba from those that previously existed.
-Although §515.207 of the CACR prohibits the entry into U.S. ports by vessels engaged in Cuban commerce. §515.550 already provides a waiver for those vessels engaged in trade with Cuba that is licensed or otherwise exempt.
-Thus, vessels carrying exports and to implement the special financing exempt.
-Thus, vessels carrying exports or reexports of agricultural commodities, medicine, or medical supplies that have been licensed or otherwise authorized by the Commerce otherwise authorized by the Commerce Department will be permitted to enter U.S. ports, provided they have not carried unlicensed and non-exempt cargo or persons to or from Cuba and provided they are not currently carrying unauthorized goods in which Cuba or a of enactment of the TSRA.
-The TSRA
+Although §515.207 of the CACR prohibits the entry into U.S. ports by vessels engaged in Cuban commerce, §515.550 already provides a waiver for those vessels engaged in trade with Cuba that is licensed or otherwise exempt.
+Thus, vessels carrying exports and to implement the special financing